 Ideas for a simple table-top Incubator: Table-top

 4. Gather required tools

-Based on what you have for your container and egg turner, you may need saws, drills, basic hand tools and knives to build your incubator.
-Know what you will need and have the required tools handy so you focus on building the incubator and not searching for tools.
+Based on what you have for your container and egg turner, you may need saws, drills, knives, and basic hand tools to build your incubator.
+Know what you will need and have the required tools handy so you can focus on building the incubator and not searching for tools.

 5. Build it!